Reliability Bounds for Dependent Fading Wireless Channels: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, preliminaries and the system model are introduced.
-The main results of bounds on the $\varepsilon$-outage capacity without \gls{csit} and for zero-outage capacity with \gls{csit} are presented in Section~\ref{sec:bounds}.
-An example of the application of these results for the special case of Rayleigh fading channels is given in Section~\ref{sec:rayleigh} including numerical assessment of the impact of different system parameters on the bounds and the state of the art, mainly the \gls{iid} case.
+The main results of bounds on the $\varepsilon$-outage capacity with only \gls{csir} are presented in Section~\ref{sec:bounds}.
+Results for the zero-outage capacity with additional \gls{csit} are shown in Section~\ref{sec:perfect-csit}.
+An example of the application of all results for the special case of Rayleigh fading channels is given in Section~\ref{sec:rayleigh} including numerical assessment of the impact of different system parameters on the bounds and the state of the art, mainly the \gls{iid} case.
 Section~\ref{sec:conclusion} concludes the paper.